 For combat you’re accompanied by your new found companions in the form of the core South Park characters, and though you can only have one at a time in the fight they can be swapped out if you need a fresh approach.
 On top of your friends you also get the chance to help ancillary characters that will come to your aid once a day if you’ve completed their quest lines.
 They’re not really necessary most of the time because they’re overpowered and will defeat all enemies, but they’re fun to summon into the battle, and it’s a sight to behold having Jesus dropping in with an M16 to clear a room.
 You can’t use them in a boss fight though, so there you have to use your full repertoire of moves.
 Bosses aren’t impossible, but they can be intense if you’re not equipped correctly, and there’s one that happens in a place that you will never, ever forget (it’s imprinted on my mind forever).

 On the technical side, the loading is relatively quick, though you’ll get some jerky movement each time you more to a new area and the game autosaves.
-The autosave feature works well by saving the last 3 checkpoints and constantly overwriting the oldest so you’ve always got a way to return to an earlier point, and you can make manual saves too.
+The feature works well by storing the last 3 checkpoints and constantly overwriting the oldest so you’ve always got a way to return to an earlier point, and you can make manual saves too.
 Audio is decent, but the game doesn’t actually require anything special beyond it being crisp and clear.
-There were a couple of points where the audio dropped out or certain animations didn’t complete that left me stuck in a battle with no way of continuing, though the autosave load fixed them.
-And what do you get for gameplay length?
-There’s the main story arc that is a reasonable length and plenty of sidequests to crack on with, though you’ll probably have got through most of that in around 10 hours.
-You can play through as each of the different classes though, in fact, some of the trophies are character specific so you’ll need the multiple playthroughs to get them all.
-The trophy list by the way is probably one of the best I’ve seen to date, a blend of progression and specific tasks that you’ll have to really work for, as well as been very amusing.
+There were a couple of points where the audio dropped out, or certain animations didn’t complete, that left me stuck in a battle with no way of continuing, though the autosave load fixed them.
+So, what do you get for gameplay length?
+There’s the main story arc that is reasonable, and plenty of sidequests to crack on with, though you’ll probably have got through most of that in around 10 hours.
+You can play through as each of the different classes too, in fact, some of the trophies are character specific so you’ll need the multiple playthroughs to get them all.
+The trophy list by the way is probably one of the best I’ve seen to date, a blend of progression and specific tasks that you’ll have to really work for, as well as being well titled.

 PlayStation 3 review copy provided by the Ubisoft PR team.
 South Park: The Stick of Truth is out on PlayStation 3, PC and Xbox 360 on the 4th March in the US and 7th March in the EU.